EddieTheEd/Obsidian-Vault/001_Notes/Literature Romanticism Overview.md

 # Literature Romanticism Overview

-Romanticism is a movement within both art and literature throughout the 18th to 19th century.
-It came about as a form of revolution against the previous Neoclassical movement prevalent in Europe within the 17th to 18th centuries, which promoted a return to classical Greek and Roman artistic elements.

 ```ad-quote
 **"literature depicting emotional matter in an imaginative form"**
 - *Friedrich Schlegel* in regards to romantic literature (from *Athenäeum-Fragment*, 1798)
 ```

-Primarily, romantic writers focused on the exploration of individuality, spirituality, nature, and sometimes an appreciation of isolationism as core tenants o

 #### Origins

+Romanticism is a movement within both art and literature throughout the 18th to 19th century.
+It came about as a form of revolution against the previous Neoclassical movement prevalent in Europe within the 17th to 18th centuries, which promoted a return to classical Greek and Roman artistic elements.

 #### Prevailing principles

+Primarily, romantic writers focused on the exploration of individuality, spirituality, nature, and sometimes an appreciation of isolationism as core tenants of their literature.

+In terms of literary devices, personification and pathetic fallacy were heavily utilised as a byproduct of Romanticism's greater focus on nature.
+Karl von Martius, an earl

 #### Figures of importance